Opening Positions

 STATEMENT OF DUTIES

 Library Associates may work in all library departments and may work at branch locations.
-Library Associates help users find what they need in the library, often work in a fast-paced and demanding environment, and perform duties as required.
+They help users find what they need in the library, often work in a fast-paced and demanding environment, and perform duties as required.

 SUPERVISION

-Works under the general direction and supervision of the Circulation Supervisor.
+Works under the general direction and supervision of the Director.

 ESSENTIAL FUNCTIONS